Reemaachar08/MCW-AI-led-business-process-automation/Whiteboard design session/WDS trainer guide - AI-led business process automation.md

 ## Preferred target audience

-Senaabil Chandi, the CTO of Contoso Healthcare
+Senaabil Chandi, CTO of Contoso Healthcare

 The primary audience is the business decision makers and technology decision makers.
-Usually we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or to those who represent the business unit IT or developers that report to application sponsors.
+Usually, we talk to the infrastructure managers who report to the chief information officers (CIOs), or to application sponsors (like a vice president [VP] line of business [LOB], or to those who represent the business unit IT or developers that report to application sponsors.

 ## Preferred solution